Spreewald Therme in Burg

 The Spreewald Therme in Burg and the Thermenhotel

 We already told you in our article about the that the Spreewald is a region where you can relax Beach House Spreewald in Lübbenau and our tips for 3 days in the Spreewald shown.
 For those who like it a little bigger, the Spreewald Therme in Burg is the right place in Brandenburg.
-The Hotel Spreewald Therme in Burg has specialized in guests looking for wellness and relaxation.
+The Hotel Spreewald Therme in Burg specializes in guests who are looking for wellness and relaxation.
 This hotel is geared towards families.
 If you are traveling with children, families can be accommodated in neighboring rooms.
 These are not connected by connecting doors.
 However, the family rooms can be separated from the rest of the hotel by a door.
-This ensures families their privacy.
-At the same time, it ensures that these rooms are quiet and that the noises from the adjoining room do not penetrate through the connecting doors.
+This ensures families have their privacy.
+At the same time, it ensures that these rooms are quiet and that noises from the next room do not penetrate through the connecting doors.

 Nature decoration in the hotel © Copyright Monika Fuchs, TravelWorldOnline

-Nature decoration in the hotel that belongs to the Spreewald Therme in Burg
+Natural decoration in the hotel, which is part of the Spreewald Therme in Burg

 Wellness in the thermal hotel

-Wellness lovers can combine a stay in the thermal spa hotel with a visit to the thermal spa.
+Wellness lovers can combine their stay in the thermal hotel with a visit to the thermal baths.
 This is connected to the hotel via a bathrobe corridor.
-So you can easily get from your room into the water world of the thermal baths even at winter temperatures.
-A wristband that the guest receives at check-in gives them access to the thermal baths.
-This allows them to book additional services in the wellness area that they only pay for when they check out of the hotel.
+This means you can easily get from your room to the water world of the thermal spa landscape, even in winter temperatures.
+A wristband that the guest receives upon check-in gives them access to the thermal baths.
+This allows him to book additional services in the wellness area, which he only pays for when he checks out of the hotel.

-That has to be in the suitcase for a trip to the region
+That has to be in your suitcase for a trip to the region

 The bathrobe corridor connects the thermal hotel and the Spreewald thermal baths